RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 - SFT is based on step-by-step progress towards the member's goals.#Scaling questions are used to track that progress.
 - Sometimes members solve their problems unexpectedly quickly.#Don't assume that progress will always take many steps.
 - In SFT, listeners must accurately identify the causes of the member's problems.# SFT is focused on the future, not on causes.
-- in SFT, listeners must help members to focus on what will be different in future.#This lies at the heart of SFT.
+- In SFT, listeners must help members to focus on what will be different in future.#This lies at the heart of SFT.
 {:.quiz}

 # Coping